bittomhan/bitcoinops.github.io/CONTRIBUTING.md

   - Follow the instuctions in the [README.md](https://github.com/bitcoinops/bitcoinops.github.io/blob/master/README.md)
     - `make preview` to view the local website and review
     - `make production` to run additional checks (link checking, linting, etc)
+      - If you encounter an error with Jekyll translating Chinese characters while using Docker, such as Invalid US-ASCII character "\xE2", consider enforcing the use of English characters.
+The command in this case should be docker exec -i bitcoinops /bin/bash -c "export LC_ALL=C.UTF-8 && export LANG=en_US.UTF-8 && export LANGUAGE=en_US.UTF-8 && make production".
+Here,         export LC_ALL=C.UTF-8 && export LANG=en_US.UTF-8 && export LANGUAGE=en_US.UTF-8 is used to enforce the usage of English characters, and && is followed by make production or make,            depending on your requirement.
   - For the page you have translated, ensure that the language code link shows up on the `en` language variant
   - Check that the page renders properly